symbol/symbol-docs/source/guides/transaction/asking-for-mosaics-with-aggregate-bonded-transaction.rst

     Asking for mosaics with an aggregate bonded transaction

-Alice wants to ask Bob for 20 XEM.
+Alice wants to ask Bob for 20 cat.currency.

 1. Set up both Alice's and Bob's accounts.